mirmozavr/publications/README.md

 # publications
-3 pages web app for publications bootstrap features used
+3 pages django web app for publications bootstrap features used
 SQLite db used for publication storage